cloudmesh-community/book/chapters/preface/contributing-latex.md

 your classes directory.

-It is important that you have set up git correctly, otherwise your pull requeste may not show up properly.
+It is important that you have set up git correctly, otherwise your pull request may not show up properly.
 First you need to initialize your directory for use with Git:

     git init